zer0cache/matic-docs/docs/validate/delegator.md

 You will receive a pop-up notification informing you about the Unbond process.
 It will display the Rewards that have been accumulated (if any) and also your total stake amount.
 You will also be given information on when you would receive these tokens back to your account.

 When you unbond from a validator, there is an `unbonding period` that we maintain to ensure there is no malicious behaviour on the network.
-The Unbonding period is for 80 Checkpoints on Matic Mainnet.
+The Unbonding period is for 80 Checkpoints on Polygon Mainnet.
 You will receive your rewards immediately after you unbond, however, your stake token amount will be unlocked in ~9 days.

 Clicking on `Unbond` button will ask you to confirm the transaction.
 Depending on the network congestion on Ethereum the transaction will take time to complete.